hikemalliday/STABLESCli/README.md

 PHP cli version of STABLES.
-Built merely to gain some PHP chops + develope a rough draft for the Python version.
+Built merely to gain some PHP chops + develop a rough draft for the Python version.